nicholaswmin/alpine/README.md

-The lost carving technique articles from defunct [Bomber Online][old-bomber-site], rewritten to be mobile friendly.
+The carving technique articles from defunct
+[Bomber Online][old-bomber-site], rewritten to be mobile friendly.

+Some of the articles can be found at: [Alpine Snowboarder: Tech Articles][asb]

 Written in the 90's, during the peak of
 [*Alpine Snowboarding*][alpine-snowboarding][^1] and it's subtypes: